 HAP is a program created through San Mateo County's Office of Diversity and Equity, and currently operates out of BHRS.
 Through HAP, adult participants with lived experiences of mental health challenges undergo training to enhance their skills and knowledge about behavioral health.
-HAP participants serve as community liaisons and advocates, conducting outreach, speaking at community events, and of 11th graders in San Mateo County had experienced chronic feelings of sadness or hopelessness in the past 12 months, and had considered suicide in the past 12 months.
+HAP participants serve as community liaisons and advocates, conducting outreach, speaking at community events, and According to the 2015-16 California Healthy Kids Survey, of 11th graders in San Mateo County had experienced chronic feelings of sadness or hopelessness in the past 12 months, and had considered suicide in the past 12 months.